imos/imosh/doc/filesystem/readarray.sh.md

 # readarray
 readarray -- Reads a line as an array.

-readline reads a line and sets its content to LINE and its trailing new line to NEWLINE.
+readarray reads a line and sets its content to LINE and its trailing new line to NEWLINE.

 ## Usage